microsoft/sarif-tools/README.md

 ```
 usage: sarif html [-h] [--output PATH] [--blame-filter FILE] [--no-autotrim] [--image IMAGE] [--trim PREFIX] [file_or_dir [file_or_dir ...]]

+Write an HTML representation of SARIF file(s) for viewing in a web browser

 positional arguments:
   file_or_dir           A SARIF file or a directory containing SARIF files